dabao40/TheOtherRolesGMIA/README.md

 **5.** Unzip the files and double click on ```Among Us.exe```
 **6.** The first launch will take a while.
 When the game has been fully launched, you will be able to enjoy the mod!

+If the installation isn't working, you can try using the [TheOtherRolesGMIA-Installer](https://github.com/FangkuaiYa/TheOtherRolesGMIA-Installer/) created by [Fangkuai](https://github.com/FangkuaiYa)

 # Roles
 For the functionality of the roles in TheOtherRoles GM IA, please take a look at our [Wiki](https://github.com/dabao40/TheOtherRolesGMIA/wiki)